 Look for products with these ingredients and add them to your routine after washing your face.
 Don’t forget to always wear sunscreen after application to avoid sun damage and hyperpigmentation.

-If you aren’t sure about your results from the quiz, you can also do a physical test to check your skin type.
+You can do a physical test to check your skin type.
 A home test measures sebum production.
 Sebum is a waxy, oily liquid that comes from your pores.
 The amount of sebum your skin produces can determine if your skin is:

 Testing sebum production on a clean face is the most accurate way to determine what kind of skin you have.
 Follow these steps: